 The street pattern within the Study Area consists of a grid system which is used throughout the City of Hastings.
-Street Right-of-Way widths range from 60 ft. to 80 ft. within and bordering the Study Area.
+Street Right-of-Way widths range from 60 to 80 feet within and bordering the Study Area.

-Existing streets provide a high level of accessibility to the north and northeast areas of the Study Area.
-However problem conditions exist in the Study Area.
+Existing streets provide a high level of accessibility to the majority of the Study Area.
+However, problem conditions exist in the Study Area.
+The western and southwestern portions of the Study Area lack appropriate access and street development.
 Basic problem conditions include: